Birds of a Feather (1936 film)

 Birds of a Feather is a 1936 British comedy film directed by John Baxter and starring George Robey, Horace Hodges and Eve Lister.
-The screenplay concerns a sausage-making tycoon who rents a castle from an impoverished aristocrat.
-It was adapted from the play A Rift in the Loot by George Foster.
-It was made at Shepperton Studios as a quota quickie.
+It was written by Gerald Elliott and Con West based on the 1933 play A Rift in the Loot by George Foster, and was made at Shepperton Studios as a quota quickie.

+Synopsis

+Henry Wortle, a sausage-making tycoon with social ambitions, rents a castle from Lord Cheverton, an impoverished aristocrat, having heard of a legend of hidden treasure.